Molecular and Cellular Biology

 - Pass with condition: The student must complete the conditions set by the committee (for example, teaching or taking a specific course, or rewriting the research proposal for approval by the committee).

 - Fail: This indicates major deficiencies in the candidate’s preparation.
 The student has the opportunity to retake the candidacy exam only once in this situation.
 The second exam has outcomes of pass or fail only.
+If the student fails a second time they will be withdrawn from the program.

 Dissertation Advisory Committees (DAC)